Legal-NLP-EkStep/legal_NER/README.md

 ## 11. Evaluation

-Evaluation portal will be made available soon.
+Evaluation can be done using the test data available at https://huggingface.co/datasets/opennyaiorg/InLegalNER

 ## Acknowledgements